Itegories: Kleene Wands

 So $\wand$ is a Kleene wand.
 We must also show that $\wand$ is inductive and strongly uniform.
 However, \textbf{[Alt.$\boldsymbol{\wand}$.3]} is precisely the statement that $\wand$ is inductive, while Lemma \ref{lem:alt-uni}.(\ref{lem:alt-uni.i}) tells us that \textbf{[Alt.$\boldsymbol{\wand}$.3]} is an equivalent way of saying $\wand$ is uniform.
 So it remains to show that $\wand$ is lax uniform as well.
 So suppose that $f \perp g$ and $f^\prime \perp g^\prime$, and also that $g \leq hg^\prime$ and $fh\leq hf^\prime$.
 By \textbf{[Alt.$\boldsymbol{\wand}$.1]}, recall that we have that $g^\prime \leq f^\prime \wand g^\prime$ and $f^\prime\left( f^\prime \wand g^\prime \right) \leq f^\prime \wand g^\prime$.
 Pre-composing by $h$, we then get $hg^\prime \leq h\left( f^\prime \wand g^\prime \right)$ and $hf^\prime\left( f^\prime \wand g^\prime \right) \leq h\left( f^\prime \wand g^\prime \right)$.
 By transitivity, we have that $g \leq h\left( f^\prime \wand g^\prime \right)$ and $fh \left( f^\prime \wand g^\prime \right) \leq h\left( f^\prime \wand g^\prime \right)$.
 Therefore, applying \textbf{[Alt.$\boldsymbol{\wand}$.3]}, we get that $f \wand g \leq h \left( f^\prime \wand g^\prime \right)$.
 So we have that $\wand$ is also lax uniform.
 Therefore, we conclude that $\wand$ is a strongly inductive Kleene wand. \end{proof}

-By the above proposition, we can now easily show that in setting with all disjoint joins, there is a canonical strongly inductive Kleene wand.
-So every (countable) disjoint interference restriction category is a strongly inductive itegory.
-Moreover, this canonical Kleene wand is the minimal one.
+By the above proposition, we can now easily show that in a setting with all disjoint joins, there is a canonical strongly inductive Kleene wand.
+So every (countable) disjoint interference restriction category is canonically a strongly inductive itegory.

 \begin{theorem} Let $\mathbb{X}$ be a disjoint $\perp$-restriction category.
 Then $\mathbb{X}$ has a strongly inductive Kleene wand $\wand$ defined as follows for $\perp$-disjoint maps $f: X \to X$ and $g: X \to A$: